San Millán de la Cogolla

-San Millán de la Cogolla ([sam miˈʎan de la koˈɣoʎa]) is a sparsely populated municipality in La Rioja, (Spain).
+San Millán de la Cogolla ([sam miˈʎan de la koˈɣoʎa]) is a sparsely populated municipality in La Rioja (Spain).
 The village is famous for its twin monasteries, Yuso and Suso (Monasterio de San Millán de Yuso and Monasterio de San Millán de Suso), which were declared a World Heritage Site in 1997.
 There were 293 inhabitants registered in 2009, the population having fallen significantly during the twentieth century.

+Birthplace of the Spanish language

 San Millán has a claim to being the birthplace of the Spanish language.
+This claim is based on its monasteries being the home of a medieval manuscript which contains the Glosas Emilianenses, examples of writing in an early Romance language, a forerunner of Spanish.
+The claim is reinforced by the proximity of the village to Berceo which is associated with Gonzalo de Berceo, the first Spanish poet known by name.

-The area is Spanish-speaking but some of the local place-names are of Basque origin, and there is evidence that Basque was spoken locally a thousand years ago (see Glosas Emilianenses).
+The area is now Spanish-speaking, but some of the local place-names are of Basque origin, and the Glosas Emilianenses, provides evidence that in medieval times Basque was spoken alongside an early form of Spanish.

-Jews were living here as early as at Nájera, and they suffered greatly in the civil war between Peter of Castile and Henry II of Castile.
-On October 15, 1369, at the request of the directors of the small aljama of San Millán, whose cause was advocated by "certain Jews who were received at court," Henry II of Castile ordered that "the Christian men and women and the Moorish men and women" should immediately discharge all their debts to the Jews, "that the last-named might be able to pay their taxes the more promptly."
-On September 10, 1371, however, the king released the abbot and all the monks of San Millán from whatever debts they had contracted with the Jews since the Battle of Nájera.

-Etymology
+History

 In a papal bull from 1199 where Privileges were granted to the monasteries of San Millán de la Cogolla it appears with the name Coculla, which comes from the Latin word cuculla, small hill, hilltop; this word is typically used for high sites and those of defensive nature, coming from the times of the Reconquista.

 The other part of the name is taken from a 6th-century saint (Saint Emilianus or San Millán) who lived here.

+In medieval times the monastery had a large estate documented in its cartulary, the Becerro Galicano.
+It also benefited from being on one of the variants of the Camino de Santiago.